-You can revoke a Power of Attorney at any time while you have the capacity to do so by signing a simple revocation form.
+You can revoke an appointment at any time while you have the capacity to do so by signing a simple revocation form.

 What if there is a dispute?

-The Victorian Civil and Administrative Tribunal (VCAT) has the power to make decisions relating to powers of attorney, including suspending, varying or revoking them.
+The Victorian Civil and Administrative Tribunal (VCAT) has the power to make decisions relating to powers of attorney and the appointment of a medical treatment decision maker, including suspending, varying or revoking them.

 Our team of lawyers can help you to resolve the dispute as quickly and cost-effectively as possible.